locally-io/android-engage-sdk/README.md

 - **Handling Content**

-    In order to handle content received you need to implement the interface **CampaignListener** which contains the method _didCampaignArrived(intent: Intent)_.
+    Content is handled by implementing the **CampaignListener** interface, which contains the method _didCampaignArrived(intent: Intent)_:

 ```Java
         class MainActivity : AppCompatActivity() {